 National Space Centre, Leicester

 The National Space Centre offers a great day out for families year-round, with plenty of interactive exhibits and fun activities to try out daily.
 Whether you’ve got a budding scientist at home, or someone who needs a little more convincing, there’s something for everyone.
-See the impressive space tower for yourself, learn about the stars in the state of the art planetarium, and or become a trainee astronauts at the Tranquillity Base.
+See the impressive space tower for yourself and learn about the stars in the state of the art planetarium.

 Royal Armouries, Leeds